GeoinformationSystems/R2ProvO/README.md

 )))
 ```

-A last step might comprise removing of zero and n.a. values from the output table.
+A last step might comprise the removing of zero and n.a. values from the output table.
 In R, this could be done with the following command:

 ```r
 finalTable <- outputTable[which(outputTable$yieldRapeseed > 0 & !is.na(outputTable$pollination)), ]